 Ants, Wireworms, Rootworms and Root Maggots

-Beside the grub are wireworms, rootworms and root maggots.
-Their “meat” is the small roots of grass, but they’ll chew away at vegetables and flowers also.
+Besides the grub are wireworms, rootworms and root maggots.
+Their “meat” is the small grass roots of your turf areas, but they’ll chew away at vegetables and flowers also.

 Another digger is the mole cricket, a close relative to the grasshopper.
-Its shovel-like front legs have one purpose only… the digging of earth.
-There’s a goal to this digging… the roots of grass, upon which the mole cricket feeds.
+Mole crickets’ shovel-like front legs have one purpose only… the digging of earth.
+There’s a goal to this digging… the roots of grass, upon which the mole cricket feeds and lays its eggs.

 Our look into the earth would also reveal the round and fat sowbug or pillbug, which attacks plant stems and roots near the ground.

-Beneath the graceful flight of the lawn moth is its larva, the sod webworm.
+Beneath the graceful flight of the lawn moth is its larval stage, the sod webworm.
 These larvae become eager and mobile green caterpillars.
 Surface grass is the victim of the sod webworm.

-Then there are the cutworms, grassworms and armyworms… caterpillar larvae of other moths which hit plant stems just below or just above the ground level.
+Then there are the cutworms, grassworms, large numbers of armyworms and caterpillar larvae of other moths which hit plant stems just below or just above the ground level.
 You know they’re there by the ragged and uneven appearance: of what was once smooth and level grass.

-Another enemy is the lawn chinch bug.
+Another enemies are the lawn chinch bugs.
 They suck vital juices from a plant and inject a toxic salivary substance.
-Their mark is the dried and dead patch of grass.
+The mark of chinch bugs is the dried and dead brown patches of grass.

 Having pincers like the grubs are the earwigs, brown beetle-like; insects with strong pincers at the end of their abdomens.
-They go for ornamental plants and vegetables, and they work exclusively at night.
+They go for leaves and other parts of ornamental plants and vegetables, and they work exclusively at night.
 During the day they rest in the grass.

 There are others…